 Co-decision-making allows an adult with decision-making challenges due to incapacity or disability to retain decision-making power for certain matters while appointing a co-decision-maker to assist and support them in making other decisions.
 This way, the adult can actively participate in decision-making and have more control over their life.
 An adult can decide who the co-decision-maker is and when they no longer want a co-decision-maker.

 The terms and conditions of this type of order can be specific.

-A supported decision-maker is someone who is allowed to assist the represented adult to communicate their decisions, to make decisions, to access and collect information on their behalf to make those decisions.
-Courts of Alberta are hesitant to remove someone’s legal authority and, as such, these types of applications are often very slow and require a significant amount of information.
-That being said, sometimes emergency situations do occur and an emergency application can be brought; although the remaining paperwork usually needs to be completed thereafter.
-Our offices can assist with bringing an application, review of an application or even challenging an application.
+A supported decision-maker can assist the represented adult in communicating or making decisions, accessing and collecting information on their behalf to make those decisions.
+Courts of Alberta are hesitant to remove someone’s legal authority, so these types of applications are often prolonged and require a significant amount of information.
+Emergencies occur, and an emergency application can be brought, with the remaining paperwork must be completed after that.
+Our offices can assist with getting an application, review of an application, or even challenging an application.